bullhorn/rest-api-docs/source/includes/entityref/paybill/_billmastertransactiondiscountrate.md

 # Pay and Bill - BillMasterTransactionDiscountRate

-Represents an association between a BillMasterTransaction and DiscountRate
+Represents an association between a BillMasterTransaction and DiscountRate.

 CRUD Access - READ